Hugovdberg/StormData/reports/StormData.md

 ## Synopsis

-In this report we aim to identify the impact of storm events on public health and economics from (a subset of) the [NOAA Storm Database][1], collected between 1950 and 2011.
+In this report I aim to identify the impact of storm events on public health and economics from (a subset of) the [NOAA Storm Database][1], collected between 1950 and 2011.